- Information collected at birth registration

 The standardised mean (average) age (for example, at birth or marriage) is a measure that eliminates the impact of any changes in the distribution of the population by age and therefore enables trends over time to be analysed.
 Standardised means are calculated using rates per 1,000 female population by single year of age of mother.

 A stillbirth is a baby born after 24 or more weeks completed gestation and which did not, at any time, breathe or show signs of life.
+On 1 October 1992 the Still-Birth (Definition) Act 1992 came into force, altering the definition of a stillbirth to 24 or more weeks completed gestation, instead of 28 or more weeks completed gestation.

 Local authority employee with responsibilities relating to marriage and other registration functions, as specified in the relevant legislation.